peerScholar Instructor Guide

 peerScholar asks students to perform student peer assessment in three sequential phases:

-1. Create - Many instructors have students submit a written assignment for peer assessment.
-But submissions can be in other mediums, including images and other multimedia.
+1. Create - Instructors often have students submit a written assignment for peer assessments.
+However, submissions can also be in other mediums, including images and other multimedia.

-2. Assess - Each peer work is presented anonymously for students to analyze, mark, and provide feedback on, all based on the custom rubrics you set up when building the assignment.
-Students can also be required to assess their own work as part of this phase, using the same or different custom rubrics.
+2. Assess - Each submission is presented anonymously by default for students to review, mark, and provide feedback on based on a set of customized rubrics.
+Optionally, you can also require students to assess their own work in this phase using the same or a different set of customized rubrics.

-3. Reflect - Students read and reflect on the peer feedback that they received.
-Depending on how you set up the assignment, students may be asked to evaluate each piece of feedback they received and/or implement feedback suggestions by submitting a revised version of the original work.
+3. Reflect - Students read and reflect on their peers' feedback on their work.
+Depending on how you set up the assignment, students may be asked to evaluate each piece of feedback they received and/or revise and resubmit their original work based on the feedback.

-To learn more about peerScholar's assignment phases and the underlying purpose of each, you can read the peerScholar vision document.
+To learn more about the purposes and impacts of peerScholar's assignment phases, you can read the peerScholar vision document.

 Set up a peerScholar assignment

-Through Canvas, you can set up a peerScholar assignment that will be open to all students enrolled in your Canvas course.
-Assignments in peerScholar are called activities, but these terms are interchangeable.
+You can set up a peerScholar assignment through Canvas that will be open to all students enrolled in your Canvas course.
+Assignments in peerScholar are called "activities", but these terms are interchangeable.

-4. Scroll down to submission type and select External Tool from the drop-down menu.
+4. Scroll down to "Submission Type" and select External Tool from the drop-down.

 6. From the list, pick peerScholar and click Select.

-7. Check Load This Tool In A New Tab.
+7. Check the Load This Tool In A New Tab box.

-• If students already have access to your course, don't publish this assignment yet.
-You will want to complete setup first.
+• If students already have access to your course, do not publish the assignment until you complete the setup.

 10. You will be prompted to create a new activity or copy an existing one.
-If you are creating a new one, select the activity type:
+If you are creating a new activity, select an activity type:

 • Classic Individual - An individual student peer assessment assignment.

-• Case Study - A conditional student peer assessment assignment, where different students see different cases or sets of instructions to respond to.
+• Case Study - A conditional student peer assessment assignment where different students respond to different cases or sets of instructions.

-• Team & Group Work - A group student peer assessment assignment.
+• Teamwork & Group Work - A group student peer assessment assignment.

-11. If prompted, enter a name for the assignment, then click Create Activity and follow the prompts to finish setting up the assignment.
+11. Enter a name for the assignment (if creating a new activity) and click Create Activity.
+Then follow the prompts to finish setting up the assignment.

-13. Go back to your Canvas course, and navigate to the page for this assignment (if it is not open already).
-Click Edit Assignment Settings and scroll down to click Save & Publish to make the assignment visible to students.
+13. Go back to your Canvas course and navigate to the assignment.
+Click Edit Assignment Settings and click Save & Publish or Save (whichever you see) to make the assignment visible to students.

-14. A new column in your Canvas Gradebook will automatically be created to collect grades.
-However, you will still need to manually send grades from peerScholar to your Canvas course using the steps outlined in the accordion on grading below.
+14. A new column in your Canvas Gradebook will automatically be created.
+However, you will still need to manually sync grades from peerScholar to your Canvas course using the steps outlined in the accordion section on grading below.

 Tips

-• When you click the link to peerScholar from your first assignment, a peerScholar course is automatically created based on your Canvas course.
-All subsequent peerScholar assignments that you created in this Canvas course will be added to this peerScholar course.
+• When you click the link to peerScholar from your first peerScholar assignment in Canvas, a peerScholar course is automatically created based on your Canvas course.
+All subsequent peerScholar assignments you create in this Canvas course will be added to this peerScholar course.

 • You can merge multiple Canvas course sections into one Canvas course to avoid having to do a peerScholar setup for each one.
-Contact your Instructional Support Unit for help with merging.
+Contact your Instructional Support Unit or contact us at the LT Hub for help with merging Canvas course sections.

 • You can learn more about each type of assessment available in peerScholar:

-• Classic Individual Activity - An individual student peer assessment assignment, where students submit work, assess one another's work, and then receive peer feedback on their work.
-You can also ask students submit a revised work.
+• Classic Individual - An individual student peer assessment assignment, where students create work, assess one another's work, and then receive their peers' feedback on their work.
+You can optionally also ask students to submit a revised work.

-• Case Study Activity - A conditional student peer assessment assignment, where different students see different cases or sets of instructions to respond to when they submit work initially.
-For the next phase, you can have them assess each other's work randomly, only assess work for the same case that they received, or only assess work for cases different than the one they received.
+• Case Study - A conditional student peer assessment assignment where each student responds to different cases or sets of instructions.
+In the subsequent assess phase, you can instruct them to assess a random case, only assess work for the same case as their original submission, or only assess work for cases different than their original submission

-• Team & Group Work Activity - A group student peer assessment assignment, where work is submitted by the group and you decide whether the assessing is done by the group together or by each group member individually.
+• Teamwork & Group Work - A group student peer assessment assignment where work is submitted by the group.
+You can decide whether the group will assess the other submission(s) together or individually.

 Monitor student progress on a peerScholar assignment